delftswa2017/desosa2017/matplotlib/chapter.md

 #### Design Standardization

-Matplotlib is a community effort which is developed through [Github](https://github.com/matplotlib/matplotlib).
+Matplotlib is a community effort which is developed through [GitHub](https://github.com/matplotlib/matplotlib).
 Development standards are communicated through their [developers's guide](http://matplotlib.org/devel/index.html).

 Matplotlib uses [PEP8](https://www.python.org/dev/peps/pep-0008/) as a standard style for Python code.
 It is a set of coding standards created by the Python software foundation.
 To support Python 2 and 3 from a single code base, Matplotlib uses the [six](http://pythonhosted.org/six/) Python library.
-Meanwhile, design quality is maintained through Pull Request reviews and discussions in Github, and larger design goals are compiled into the [Matplotlib Enhancement Proposal (MEP)](http://matplotlib.org/devel/MEP/index.html).
+Meanwhile, design quality is maintained through Pull Request reviews and discussions in GitHub, and larger design goals are compiled into the [Matplotlib Enhancement Proposal (MEP)](http://matplotlib.org/devel/MEP/index.html).

 #### Testing Standardization

 Matplotlib uses standard Python testing libraries for their testing process.
 The tests mainly consists of unit tests which tests small components of the code, and also a Matplotlib specific "image comparison test".
 This test generates specific images using the Matplotlib code and then compares the results with baseline images generated previously.

 To be able to do the testing internally, developers are required to install [`pytest`](http://doc.pytest.org/en/latest/) and [`mock`](https://docs.python.org/dev/library/unittest.mock.html).
 [Ghostscript](https://www.ghostscript.com/) and [Inkscape](https://inkscape.org/en/) are also required for the image comparison test.
 To guarantee changes to the code do not introduce unexpected failures or conflicts, Matplotlib implements continuous integration using [Travis CI](https://travis-ci.org/) for unix environments and [Appveyor](https://www.appveyor.com/) for windows.
-Both CI platforms are integrated to Github and run on every new Pull Request.
+Both CI platforms are integrated to GitHub and run on every new Pull Request.
 Matplotlib also uses [CodeCov](https://codecov.io/) to check the code coverage when there is a change in the test code.
 To accommodate testing on different versions of Python, Matplotlib uses [`tox`](https://tox.readthedocs.io/en/latest/).